Location Werrington near Stoke-on-Trent.

 Repeater 25 watts ERP

-This list is subject to change at short notice and suggestions welcome.
+Information above is subject to change at short notice, suggestions welcome.

-New base station installed and setup.
-Tests taking place to connect to the Brandmeister network.
+New base station equipment purchased and installed.
+Tests taking place on the Brandmeister network.

 Power restart resolved issue.